Register for Credential Assembly Service (CAS, LSAC)

 If you wish to accept the offer and hold your place in the class, you must submit a $250 nonrefundable deposit by the date set forth in your offer letter.
 Applicants accepted into the Fall class must pay a second non-refundable deposit of $150 by June 1.
 These payments are credited toward tuition and fees for those who enroll.

 Under extraordinary circumstances, we may grant a request to defer.
 The request must be in writing, and must include the reasons for the request.
-Approvals to defer are left to the discretion of the Admissions Committee Chairperson and the Assistant Dean of Admissions, and are granted under only extreme circumstances.
+Approvals to defer are left to the discretion of the Admissions Committee Chairperson and the Assistant Dean of Enrollment Management, and are granted under only extreme circumstances.
 If granted, an applicant can defer for one year only.
 Requests to defer should be sent to the Admissions Office.